-Mr Tan is a Non-executive Independent Director of the Company.
+Mr Tan Kok Kwee is a Non-executive Independent Director, Chairman of the Audit and Risk Management Committee and a member of the Remuneration Committee.

-Mr Tan has had a long career in the banking industry, with 38 years of experience in corporate banking, which spanned 18 years at Overseas Union Bank Limited ("OUB") and 20 years at United Overseas Bank Limited ("UOB").
+Mr Tan has had a long career in the banking industry, with 38 years of experience in corporate banking, which spanned 18 years at OUB and 20 years at United Overseas Bank Limited ("UOB").